vyivanov/ds-masters_hack-1/README.md

 ## specification description

 ```
-"images": [ {   list of photos with meta-data:
+"images": [ {   list of photos with meta data:
     " ## ":       1. sequence number of the photo
     "path":       2. relative path to photo
     "link":       3. link to original source